MadhavSahi/Medium-Blog/README.md

-# Medium Clone Full Stack Project 🚀
+# 🚀 Medium Clone Full Stack Project

 Welcome to the Medium Clone Full Stack Project!
 This project replicates core features of the Medium platform, allowing users to sign in, sign up, publish blog posts, and explore a curated list of blogs.
 The project is divided into two main components: the frontend and backend.

-## Live Deployment 👉
+## 👉 Live Deployment

-- **Frontend:** The frontend is live and accessible at [https://madhavsahi-medium-hono-react-ts.netlify.app/](https://madhavsahi-medium-hono-react-ts.netlify.app/).
+- **Frontend:** The frontend is live and accessible at [Medium Full Stack App](https://madhavsahi-medium-hono-react-ts.netlify.app/ "Frontend Link").
 Explore the application to experience the Medium-like interface.

-- **Backend:** The backend is deployed on [Cloudflare Workers](https://backend.medium-hono-madhavsahi.workers.dev "Backend link"), providing serverless architecture for scalability and performance.
+- **Backend:** The backend is deployed on [Medium-Backend_HONO-POSTGRES](https://backend.medium-hono-madhavsahi.workers.dev "Backend link"), providing serverless architecture for scalability and performance.

-## Tech Stack 💻
+## 💻 Tech Stack

 ### Frontend